Get ’em While They’re Young

 A lonely, mixed-up 13-year old girl befriends the ghosts of five dead kids who hang out at the local Sticksville Cemetery, and decide to form a detective agency.
 I mean, who wouldn’t.

 - The Hardy Boys Mysteries

 Still the all-time best selling series of books for boys, with well over 250 books published so far, and counting, all featuring the adventures of Frank and Joe Hardy, teenage sons of celebrated private detective Fenton Hardy.
 And more than a few girls read ’em too.
 There are several series now going, but if you can dig up the first thirty or so original (non-revised) books in the series, you’re in for a treat.
 Real kid pulp, full of action, nasty villians, narrow escapes, dumb cops, thrilling chases and all that other good stuff, written by pulp writer Leslie McFarlane and others under the Stratemeyer syndicate pen name.
 Later the early books were cleaned up and rewritten for “modern” tastes, and a lot of the purple prose and violence was cut out.
 However, in a ironic twist of fate, a new series of paperback adventures called The Hardy Boys Casefiles restakes the originals’ claim to pulpliness by blowing Joe’s longtime girlfriend to bits!

 by Carolyn Keene (group pen name)

-Now a feminist icon, despite the fact that often, it seems, Carolyn Keene may have occasionally been a man.
-Alas, because they were "girl" books, I never read these, but a lot of other folks did.
-And, as roving correspondent Jan Long asks, "So what's stopping you now?
+Now a feminist icon, despite the fact that at least occasionally, it seems, Carolyn Keene may have een a man.
+Alas, because they were “girl” books, I never read these, but a lot of other folks did.
+And, as roving correspondent Jan Long asks, “So what’s stopping you now?
 As with the Hardy Boys, the originals, before they were dumbed down, were pretty good.
-(And by originals, I mean the ones from my mom's childhood, not mine."
+(And by originals, I mean the ones from my mom’s childhood, not mine).”

 - The Three Detectives